 Figure 1: The concepts of voltage and current as illustrated by the example of water in a tank.

-Looking at the power-voltage curve allows us to see the point (or points) at which the panel’s power output is maximized.
+Looking at the power-voltage curve allows us to determine the point (or points) at which the panel’s power output is maximized.
 On the IV curve, two values that are often indicated are “Vmp” and “Imp” — which indicate the levels of voltage and current at which the solar panel’s output power is maximized under standard test conditions (STC).
 Nothing about the panel itself dictates it must operate at maximum power, however; any point along the IV curve is a valid operating point.
 In designs using string inverters, it is the inverters that “choose” the operating point.
 The ability of the inverters to locate the operating point of a solar array at which output power is maximized is referred to as maximum power point tracking (MPPT).

 Accounting for Shade: The Role of Bypass Diodes